intel/BigDL-Distributed-Training-and-Inference-Workflow/DEVCATALOG.md

 you to purchase a license.
 See the [Docker Engine Server installation instructions](https://docs.docker.com/engine/install/#server) for details.

-If the Docker image is run on a cloud service, mention they may also need credentials to perform training and inference related operations (such as these for Azure):
+If the Docker image is run on a cloud service, you may also need credentials to perform training and inference related operations (such as these for Azure):
 - [Set up the Azure Machine Learning Account](https://azure.microsoft.com/en-us/free/machine-learning)